Calculating Out-of-Bloom Percentage

 - 3rd application may be needed during years of VERY high fruitworm populations, 10-11 days after the 2nd application; Two sprays seem to be plenty adequate for growers in Maine, however, and sometimes only one is needed.

-Five days after the first treatment, inspect 50 randomly-picked berries per acre (with a minimum of 200 berries per single, large piece) for eggs.
+Preferably, monitor for eggs to decide if more than just a single treatment is needed (this is difficult, however, without significant magnification; ideally, one needs to be using a dissecting scope): Five days after the first treatment, inspect randomly-picked berries (with a minimum of 200 berries per single, large piece) for eggs.
 Follow the guidelines in the table below to determine if a spray is warranted.
 If egg numbers trigger a spray, spray as soon as possible.
 Otherwise, repeat the berry inspection process every 3-4 days until the egg-laying time has passed (around Aug.
 20th).
 If fruitworm pressure is low through fruit set, it may be safe to extend intervals between berry sampling dates.

 TABLE RECOMMENDED (for all practices) TO DETERMINE NECESSITY OF ADDITIONAL SPRAYING FOR CRANBERRY FRUITWORM:

 |Number of Acres||Number of Berries Checked||Number of Viable Eggs Needed to Trigger Spray during profitable

 |Number of Viable Eggs Needed to Trigger Spray during very low berry prices (< $0.30 per lb.)|

 |6 or 7||251-350||2||4|

 |for each additional 2 acres||add 100 berries||add 1 egg||double the number determined at left|